As a member of the Pleasant Hills Rural Youth, Ross Edwards was roped into a job as a car parking attendant at the Henty Machinery Field Days in 1966.

 Kim joined the Henty Machinery Field Days team in 2012 as media manager after spending two decades reporting on the event as a rural reporter for The Border Mail and The Weekly Times.

-A senior journalist with The Weekly Times for 14 years, Kim was based in the Albury news bureau and specialised in livestock markets, stud stock, dryland and irrigated cropping, dairy, horticulture, real estate and general interest.
+An award winning senior journalist with The Weekly Times for 14 years, Kim was based in the Albury news bureau and specialised in livestock markets, stud stock, dryland and irrigated cropping, dairy, horticulture, real estate and general interest.

 After a 30 year career in print journalism, Kim established her own digital media business, Outcross Media, at Albury in April, 2012.